Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 ## Content

-* The content for the "About the Belles and the "Timeline" section were taken from the Belles' own website, [The Belles of Three Spires](www.thebelles.org.uk)
+* The content for the "About the Belles" and the "Timeline" section were taken from the Belles' own website, [The Belles of Three Spires](www.thebelles.org.uk)
-* All other content is original content.
+* All other content is original.

 ## Media